Peer-Assisted Learning Facilitator Training Overview

 Throughout the semester, teams of facilitators meet weekly to share strategies and activities that promote student interaction and the integration of study skills during the PAL session.
 Facilitators observe each other in the classroom to provide supportive coaching.
 In addition, the PAL director observes each facilitator at least once a semester to improve and evaluate their facilitation skills.

-The PAL program is certified by the College Reading and Learning Association, as are individual facilitators for Level I (described above) and for Level II, which requires additional hours of training, service, and completion of the course OUE 3050 - Introduction to Peer Education, which focuses on such topics as classroom assessment techniques, social interdependence theory, metacognitive knowledge, and self-regulated learning.
+The PAL program is certified by the College Reading and Learning Association, as are individual facilitators, for Level I, and for Level II, the latter which requires additional hours of training, service, and completion of the course OUE 3050 - Introduction to Peer Education.
+The course focuses on such topics as classroom assessment techniques, social interdependence theory, metacognitive knowledge, and self-regulated learning.
 The PAL experience provides undergraduate facilitators with valuable para-professional skills such as leadership, time management, assertiveness, problem-solving, and team work.
+To view and obtain PAL training materials, visit our webpage: Guide for Peer Learning Facilitators